StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-http-request-endpoint.md

     **Name**

     The endpoint name, used to identify this HttpRequest integration in TheHive.
+This name must be unique, as two endpoints can't have the same name.

     **Method**